Bachelor's Thesis in Algebra and Geometry

 On this page you will find information specific for the course SA114X, with specialization towards Algebra and Geometry.

-For writing a bachelor's thesis in Algebra and Geometry we strongly recommend to have studied basic algebraic structures such as groups, rings, and fields, at a level comparable to the course SF2729.
-The course SF2729 during 2015/16 is given in periods 2 and 3.
+For writing a bachelor's thesis in Algebra and Geometry we strongly recommend to have studied basic algebraic structures such as groups, rings, and fields, at a level comparable to the course SF1678 (formerly SF2729).
+The course SF1678 during 2017/18 is given in periods 2 and 3.

 If you are interested in writing a bachelor's thesis in Algebra and Geometry you are encouraged to take contact as soon as possible to discuss possible projects and get advice on needed background material for their particular project.